A second Mauigoa is bound for Pullman, as 3-star outside linebacker Francisco commits to WSU football

 Francisco Mauigoa, the middle brother of former Washington State center Fred Mauigoa, committed to the Cougars on Friday, becoming the program’s 19th pledge in the 2021 recruiting class.
 Francisco played high school football in Southern California as a junior but is now back home in Pago Pago, American Samoa, playing alongside one other brother, Francis, for undefeated Tafuna High.

 The oldest Mauigoa was a three-year, 39-game starter on the offensive line, anchoring Mike Leach’s Air Raid while snapping for record-setting WSU quarterbacks such as Luke Falk, Gardner Minshew and most recently Anthony Gordon.
-He signed a free agent deal with the Carolina Panthers following the NFL Draft and also had a brief stint with the Cincinnati Bengals.
+He signed a free-agent deal with the Carolina Panthers following the NFL draft and had a brief stint with the Cincinnati Bengals.

 Fred was hopeful his alma mater would take notice of his younger brother and was ecstatic when the Cougars pulled the trigger on offering Francisco two weeks ago.

-“I thought it was awesome and I’m really happy for him,” Fred, now living in Tonasket, said on the phone Friday evening.
+“I thought it was awesome, and I’m really happy for him,” Fred, now living in Tonasket, said on the phone Friday evening.
 “I was really hoping he would come there, because after Liam (Ryan) leaves, I kind of want someone there I can come watch and support.
 Somebody I’m really close to.”

 “… He’s a good player and he deserves to play in the Pac-12.”